 There are plenty of ways to disguise cables in your home theater, but nothing will ever be quite as clean as invisible.
 To get that cable-free look, go with an in-wall kit.

 In-wall cable management kits give you everything you need to run your home theater cables behind your wall in one simple box.
-Staying compliant with fire and electrical codes can be complicated, but if you use what comes in the box (or a code-friendly alternative) and follow the instructions carefully, you’ll have a clean-looking home theater, without any of those pesky fire hazards.
-This may not be an option that’s available for everyone (sorry renters), and it requires a little bit more effort than wrapping cables with velcro.
-But it can be super worth it.
+Staying compliant with fire and electrical codes can be complicated, but if you use what comes in the box (or a code-friendly alternative) and follow the instructions carefully, you’ll have a clean-looking home theater.
+This may not be an option that’s available for everyone (sorry renters), and it requires a little bit more effort than wrapping cables with velcro, but it’s super worth it.

 If you have a jumble of cables laying haphazardly behind your entertainment unit, it’ll be an ugly mess (and maybe a fire hazard), but ultimately, no one’s going to come yell at you for it.
 That stops being the case once you run cables behind your walls.
 At that point, you’re making modifications to the structure of the house itself and can run afoul of electrical and fire codes.
 At best, this could mean trouble the next time you get an inspection (like when you sell your home).
 At worst, it could mean problems with your insurance if there’s a fire or harm to you and your family.